-In their portfolio, candidates will use the relevant Cambridge International templates to gather, organise and present their evidence to satisfy the assessment criteria.
-Access to PDQ Connect will be provided by the Programme Leader.
+In the portfolio candidates will use the relevant Cambridge International templates to gather, organise and present their evidence to satisfy the assessment criteria.
+Access to the online platform, PDQ Connect will be provided by the Programme Leader.

 In the introduction to the portfolio, candidates provide background information about their professional experience and role, and the context in which they teach.
 This is their opportunity to indicate significant influences on their work and professional development.
 Although the introduction is not formally assessed or judged, it does help the examiner to understand the teaching context and interpret the subsequent assessment evidence.
 Please note, however, that a curriculum vitae is not required.
 With written evidence, candidates should keep to the word limits and respond to the prompts in templates succinctly.
 The prompts indicate how to focus and shape explanations, reflections and other evidence.
-Candidates must also follow Cambridge International's rules for the format and size of digital evidence, such as images and video.
-Guidance for this is given on PDQ Connect.
+Candidates must also follow Cambridge International's rules for the format and size of digital evidence, such as images.